HillaryDanan/TIDE-dissertation-integration/README.md

 This repository connects all implementations of findings from:
 **"The Neural Representation of Abstract Concepts in Typical and Atypical Cognition"**

+**Why This Matters**: These tools transform theoretical neuroscience into practical AI resonance and emergence research, allowing anyone to explore how AI systems process abstract concepts using validated neural frameworks.

 ## 🧠 Already Implemented Tools

 ### Core Framework (14 Features, 3 Factors)